Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

    </tr>
     <tr>
 	    <td><i>main</i></td>
       <td>This branch contains the latest version of the Technical Specification approved by the Working Group.
-Its content will be moved into a release-tag, afer the <strong>Consistency Review</strong> and Technical Steering Committee <strong>Ratification</strong> phases.</td>
+Its content will be moved into a release-tag, after the <strong>Consistency Review</strong> and Technical Steering Committee <strong>Ratification</strong> phases.</td>
    </tr>
   </tbody>
 </table>